Runtime Enforcement of Programmable Logic Controllers: Introduction

 \emph{Industrial Control Systems} (ICS{s}) are physical and engineered systems whose operations are monitored, coordinated, controlled, and integrated by a computing and communication core \cite{CPS-DEF}.
 They represent the backbone of Critical Infrastructures for safety-critical applications such as electric power distribution, nuclear power production, and water supply.

 The growing connectivity and integration in \emph{Industry 4.0} has triggered a dramatic increase \nolinebreak in the number of \emph{cyber-physical attacks}~\cite{HCALTS2009} targeting ICSs, \emph{i.e.}, security breaches in cyberspace \nolinebreak that adversely affect the physical processes.
 Some notorious examples are: (i) the \emph{Stuxnet} worm, which reprogrammed Siemens PLCs of nuclear centrifuges in the nuclear facility of Natanz in Iran~\cite{stuxnet}; (ii) the \emph{CRASHOVERRIDE} attack on the Ukrainian power grid, otherwise known as Industroyer~\cite{chrashoverride}; (iii) the recent \emph{TRITON/TRISIS} malware that targeted a petrochemical plant in Saudi Arabia~\cite{Triton}.
-The gravity of such attacks has been addressed in the 2018 World Economic Forum meeting in \nolinebreak Davos.

 One of the key components of ICSs are \emph{Programmable Logic Controllers}, better known as PLCs.
 They control mission-critical electrical hardware such as pumps or centrifuges, effectively serving as a bridge between the cyber and the physical worlds.
-PLCs have an ad-hoc architecture to execute simple repeating processes known as \emph{scan cycles}.
+PLCs have an ad-hoc architecture to execute simple repeating processes known as \emph{scan cycles} (IEC 61131-3~\cite{61131-3}).
 Each scan cycle consists of three phases: (i) reading of sensor measurements of the physical process; (ii) execution of the controller code to compute how the physical process should evolve; (iii) transmission of commands to the actuator devices to govern the physical process as desired.

 Due to their sensitive role in controlling industrial processes, successful exploitation of PLCs can have severe consequences on ICSs.
 In fact, although modern controllers provide security mechanisms to allow only legitimate firmware to be uploaded, the running code can be typically altered by anyone with network or USB access to the controllers (see Figure~\ref{fig:Sys}).
 Published scan data shows how thousands of PLCs are directly accessible from the Internet to improve efficiency~\cite{Radvanovsky2013}.
 Thus, despite their responsibility, controllers are vulnerable to several kinds of attacks, including PLC-Blaster worm~\cite{BLACKHAT2016}, Ladder Logic Bombs~\cite{Ladder-logic-bombs}, and PLC PIN Control attacks~\cite{Abbasi2016}.